Relativistic Mean-Field Treatment of Pulsar Kick from Neutrino Propagation in Magnetized Proto-Neutron: Cross-Sections for Neutrino Reactions in Magnetized Proto-Neutron Star Matter

 where $\mu_e = -e /2 m_e$~~.

-In this paper the temperature is taken to be rather low relative to the baryon rest mass, $T \le 40$ MeV.
-In this case the anti-lepton and anti-baryon contributions are negligibly small in the neutrino reactions.
+As already commented at the end of Sec.
+III, the fractions of the anti-leptons and anti-baryons are negligibly small, and these particles do not contribute to the neutrino reactions.
 Therefore, we ignore the contributions from antiparticles, and omit the superscript '+' in the single particle energies $e_b^{(\pm)}(\vp)$ and the Fermi distribution $n_b^{(\pm)}(\vp,s)$.